-- 7. Grades.
-Course letter grades will be determined based on homework (20%), Midterm 1 (20%), Midterm 2 (20%), and Final (40%).
-It is a departmental policy that a minimum grade of 55/100 on the Final Exam is required to pass the course, regardless of your other grades. - 8.
+- 8. Grades.
+Course letter grades will be determined based on homework (20%), quizzes (20%), Midterm Exam (30%), and Final Exam (30%).
+It is a departmental policy that a minimum grade of 55/100 on the Final Exam is required to pass the course, regardless of your other grades. - 9.
 Students with disabilities.
 Lehman College is committed to providing access to all programs and curricula to all students.
 Students with disabilities who may need classroom accommodations must register with the Office of Student Disability Services.
-For more information, please contact the Office of Student Disability Services, Shuster Hall, Room 238, at 718-960-8441. - 9.
+For more information, please contact the Office of Student Disability Services, Shuster Hall, Room 238, at 718-960-8441. - 10.
 Academic integrity and class policies.
-The highest levels of academic integrity, as detailed in the - (1) CUNY Academic Integrity Policy - http://www2.cuny.edu/about/administration/offices/legal-affairs/policies-procedures/academic-integrity-policy/ - (2) Lehman College Undergraduate Bulletin http://lehman.smartcatalogiq.com/2017-2019/Undergraduate-Bulletin/Academic-Services-and-Policies/Academic-Integrity with the control of the must be upheld in all activities related to this course.
-Students are encouraged to discuss homework problems with each other, but are required to write their solutions independently.
-CUNY-wide and Lehman College policies and procedures that are in effect regarding academic integrity, attendance, student conduct, secular and religious holidays, reasonable accommodations and academic adjustments, etc will be followed strictly.
-Absence from an exam will result in a zero grade for that exam, except in extraordinarily unusual circumstances, with both a valid written excuse and instructor approval.
-Any requests for grade revision must be submitted in writing.
+The highest levels of academic integrity, as detailed in the - (1) CUNY Academic Integrity Policy - http://www2.cuny.edu/about/administration/offices/legal-affairs/policies-procedures/academic-integrity-policy/ - (2) Lehman College Undergraduate Bulletin